101companies/101worker/tools/README.md

 This means that they won't work for test cases, but that's because they're not meant for that.
 It's pointless to archive or report on or build a dependency graph over a test case.

-What follows is a short documentation about each of the tools, how they are to be executed and by which targets in the [101 worker Makefile](../Makefile) they are called.
+What follows is a short documentation about each of the tools, how they are to be executed and by which targets in the [101worker Makefile](../Makefile) they are called.

 runner